How can I encrypt an unencrypted Amazon RDS DB instance for MySQL or MariaDB with minimal downtime?

 5. Switch your connections and redirect your traffic to the new DB instance.

 1. Create a temporary read replica for the source unencrypted Amazon RDS DB instance.
-In this example, the source unencrypted DB instance is called SOURCE-UE and the temporary read replica is called TEMP-RR.
+In this example, the source unencrypted DB instance is called SOURCE-EU and the temporary read replica is called TEMP-RR.

 2. Connect to TEMP-RR, and monitor the replica lag until Seconds_Behind_Master is stable at value 0.
 This indicates that TEMP-RR is in sync with SOURCE-EU: